 With QuickFile you can easily manage your VAT returns whether you are on cash accounting or accrual accounting.
 We also support flat rate VAT for those businesses on the flat rate scheme.
 VAT returns are calculated for you based on the information you enter into the QuickFile software.

-When you have created a new VAT return your have the option to submit online via the Making Tax Digital gateway or you can simply save the return without electronic submission.
+When you have created a new VAT return our have the option to submit online via the Making Tax Digital gateway, or you can simply save the return without electronic submission.

 The first step in QuickFile is to correctly configure your VAT settings.
 You can switch on VAT accounting from the company details page inside the Account Settings area.

 You will see a green button that will take you to the detailed VAT Settings area.
 Here you can enter your VAT schedule, accounting method and online filing credentials (if applicable).
 Once you have saved your VAT Settings you can start inputting your sales and purchases.

 The VAT Period is month commencing.
 If you’re using quarterly VAT periods, you should set it inline with the below:

 |Feb, May, Aug, Nov||Mar, Jun, Sep, Dec|